szaumoor/ZSTweaks/README.md

 - The Artisan for participating in conversations about some tweaks and providing insights
 - dark0dave for giving me the idea of adding a configuration file, now an integral part of the mod that I'll never part with and will continue to implement in other mods.
 - For the people in G3 and Discord for reporting bugs
-- zenblack for feedback, brainstorming, and icon-making.
+- zenblack for feedback (hehe), brainstorming, and icon-making.